heiskr/u/README.md

 #### TODO Dates and Times

 TODO what basic type should represent datetimes?
-Number, String, or Map?
+Number, Text, or Map?

 #### TODO Streams, Files and Directories